-Standard College does not employ pastoral counselors and professional counselors, and accordingly, Standard College does not have procedures for pastoral counselors and professional counselors to encourage students, if and when they deem it appropriate, to inform the persons they are counseling of any procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
+Standard College does not employ pastoral counselors and professional counselors, and accordingly, the school does not have procedures for pastoral counselors and professional counselors with regards to reporting crimes.

-Although students and employees may also report a Clery Act crimes to any faculty member, Standard College prefers crimes to be reported to the following the people listed here.
+Although students and employees may report a Clery Act crimes to any faculty member, Standard College prefers crimes to be reported to the following the people listed here.
 The people listed below are all considered as a Campus Security Authority.